*founded by Easterseals South Carolina.

-Ashley Anderson is a Board Certified Assistant Behavior Analyst (BCaBA).
+Ashley Anderson is a Board Certified Behavior Analyst (BCBA).
 Ashley attended the University of South Carolina, where she received a Bachelor’s degree in Arts and Liberal Studies specializing in psychology, sociology, and social work.
 Ashley graduated from Capella University with a Master’s in Psychology specializing in Applied Behavior Analysis (ABA).
-Ashley plans to sit for the BCBA exam in 2017.
 Ashley has worked with special needs children for 5 years, ages 2-17.
 She has provided services in-home, in clinics, in schools, and in the community.
 Ashley is excited to be a part of the Autism Services of South Carolina team.

 Board Certified Behavior Analyst (BCBA) and Board Certified Assistant Behavior Analyst (BCaBA)

 My name is Michael Thames and I have been working with children for two years.
 I received my undergrad from the University of South Carolina in education and have really enjoyed helping children with autism.
 I feel these courses have really allowed me to be an excellent therapist with a deep understanding of ABA.
 I not only enjoy my job but I can take the satisfaction in knowing I am truly making a difference in the lives of the children and families I serve.

 Autism Services of South Carolina aba autism services